ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

     00000080  64 0a                                               │d·│
 ```

-The last 7 bytes of the canary @ 0x49 and we also have an stack base pointer leak @0x50.
+The last 7 bytes of the canary is found @ 0x49 and we also have a stack base pointer leak @ 0x50.
 SWEET!

-Running the script a second time shows that the canary and stack address stay the same.
-This leads me to believe that this is a service that is running in a background and spawning new processes to answer network connections.
+Running the script a second time shows that the canary and stack addresses stay the same.
+This leads me to believe that we have a service that is running in the background and spawning new processes to handle network connections.
 In any case this means that we can leak more of the stack by repeatedly connecting and sending a gradually increasing overflow.
-So I wrote a script for this, and to parse the results into usable addresses.
+So I wrote a script to do just that, and to parse the results into usable addresses.

 After some trial and error I found a suitable location to stop hammering the service for more stack.
 I'll also cache the results so I don't have to do this every time.